-- Staff training needs are assessed annually and when deemed necessary as roles and responsibilities change.
-Individual training needs are identified specifically at the time of a new responsibility.
-Relevant healthcare professionals will normally lead on identification, type and level of training. - Staff supporting children with medical needs will be trained through a combination of school nurse, parent and NHS hospital staff.
-Bespoke training needs will be identified as appropriate to individual pupil needs - Whole school awareness training is a part of the school's annual CPD safeguarding training which takes place at the start of the school year. - Staff who start part way through the school year will receive this training as part of their induction in accordance with the schools induction policy. - Supply staff training is supported by middle leader and admin staff induction. - Training matrix is in place and is monitored for refresher training required.
+- Staff Training matrix for first aid is monitored termly. - Or when deemed necessary as roles and responsibilities change.
+Individual training needs are identified specifically at the time of a new responsibility. - Relevant healthcare professionals will normally lead on identification, type and level of training. - Staff supporting children with medical needs will be trained through a combination of school nurse, parent and NHS hospital staff.
+Bespoke training needs will be identified as appropriate to individual pupil needs. - Whole school pupil awareness training is a part of the school's annual CPD safeguarding training which takes place at the start of the school year. - Staff who start part way through the school year will receive this training as part of their induction in accordance with the schools induction policy. - Supply staff training is supported by middle leader and admin staff induction. - Training matrix is in place and is monitored for refresher training required. - All staff are made aware when new pupils join who may have additional needs.